mtlynch/mtlynch.io/content/notes/zig-unit-test-c/index.md

 I'm writing this code by hand, so I guess I shouldn't be using a type reserved for auto-generated code.

-The C pointer type (`[*c]u8`) is ambiguous &mdash; it can refer to either a single item or the first item in an array of many items.
-Zig allows this ambiguity when auto-generating code from C, as it can't infer the difference, but a human developer should be able to read the C code and understand which kind of pointer it is.

-In this case, I know that the third parameter to `us_base64_encode` is a pointer to a string.
+I know that the third parameter to `us_base64_encode` is a pointer to a null-terminated string.
 How do I represent that in Zig?

 My first thought was to do this: